bem/bem-sdk/packages/decl/README.md

 ### intersect()

-Calculates the set of BEM cells that exists in each passed set.
+Calculates the set of [BEM cells][cell-package] that exists in each passed set.
 [Read more](https://en.bem.info/methodology/declarations/#intersecting-declarations).

 ```js
 /**